 The Health Equity Collaborative (HEC), a broad-based group comprised of national civil rights, progressive, and multicultural organizations launched a new video focused on the current health crisis faced by underserved and underrepresented communities.

-To fully improve America’s health, greater attention must be given to social determinants of health (SDOH) including the deep inequities in education, housing, and financial insecurity.
+To fully improve America’s health, pervasive disparities must be recognized and greater attention must be given to social determinants of health (SDOH) including the deep inequities in education, housing, and financial insecurity.

 The number of overdoses and deaths due to the opioid epidemic and counterfeit medicines are growing.
 Access to education and addiction care services are crucial.